shaawwn/spotify_recs/README.md

+# Spotify Starter Kit

-Start kit for creating a project using the Spotify API.
+Starter kit for creating a project using the Spotify API.
+Includes directories for the main app, as well as a directory for a simple authentication server.

-/spotify the main app directory and /spotify_auth_server a server for handling authentication.
-Create .env files in each folder to handle things such as client_id and client_secret.
+In order to use, just npm install, and create .env files to handle client id/secret